ichabodcole/BinauralBeatJS/README.md

     // Finally
     bBeat.start()

-In addition to standard script linking, NoiseGen is AMD compliant and works great with requirejs.
+In addition to standard script linking, BinauralBeatJS is AMD compliant and works great with requirejs.